Pwd9000-ML/blog-devto/posts/DevOps-Terraform-Complex-Vars/DevOps-Terraform-Complex-Vars.md

   }
 ]
 ```

+As you can see from the last example, using complex variable types and making our configurations more object oriented can offer much greater flexibility and granularity in terraform deployments.

 I hope you have enjoyed this post and have learned something new.
 You can also find the code samples used in this blog post on my [Github](https://github.com/Pwd9000-ML/blog-devto/tree/master/posts/DevOps-Terraform-Complex-Vars/code) page. :heart: